saumyaKushwahaMumbai/SQL-Server-Notes/README.md

 Topic :- ER Diagrams

 An ER Diagram (Entity-Relationship Diagram) is a type of structural flowchart used in database design.
 It visually models how different "entities (things)" (like people, objects, or concepts) relate to one another within a system.

-Entity - anything which has a phyical existence- represented in a rectangular shape relationship -  represented in a barfi shape
+Entity - anything which has a phyical existence- represented in a rectangular shape

+Relationship -  represented in a barfi shape

 Attribute - specific characteristic, property, or piece of data that describes an entity.
 Attribute is represented in an oval shape

 Example- In a database for a school

 Entity - Student
 Attributes        StudentID (e.g., 10482)
                    FirstName (e.g., "Alex")